 What Skydiving Taught Me about Anxiety and Life

-Historically, that would have been a very, VERY different conversation.
+Historically, our conversation would have gone very, VERY differently.
 I would have said something like “Oh no… skydiving isn’t for me.
 I could never jump out of a plane.”
-Or maybe “Oh, no thank you, I don’t think I’d make it.
+Or maybe, “Oh, no thank you, I don’t think I’d make it.
 I’d probably pass out from fright before I could even get on the plane.” or a host of other ridiculous, shy, fearful comments I could have come up with.

 BUT, the NEW Susan… the Susan who is standing up for herself, challenging the negative internal dialogue, testing limits and belief systems… this woman said YES.
 YES to LIFE and LIVING!!